-|Plant Type||Perennial grown as an annual|
+|Plant Type||Tender perennial usually grown as an annual|

-|Soil pH||6 to 8|
+|Soil pH||Acidic to alkaline|

 |Bloom Time||Mid-summer to early fall|